Lilianada/Lilyslab/Content/writings/q1-life-update.md

 type: evergreen
 ---

 If you've been following my journey since January, you know I'm all about learning, building, and sharing.
-The past few months have been a whirlwind of progress, and I'm excited to finally share what's been happening behind the scenes.
+The past few months have been a whirlwind of progress, and I'm excited to finally share what's been happening behind the scenes. [[Creating Digital Gardens]]

 ### Professional Growth